 Motorcycle accidents are occurring at an alarmingly high rate and are almost equal to the number of automobile accidents that occur annually.
 Unlike car accidents, motorcycle accidents tend to cause more severe injuries and often result in fatalities.
 Since motorbike riders have limited protection compared to car drivers, it’s fair to say that motorcyclists face increased safety risks.

 If, as a biker, you have suffered injuries due to the negligent actions of another road user, you have right the right to seek compensation injuries caused.
 The same applies to a loved one who’s been injured or has died as a result of another person’s negligence.
-Navigating the claims process can be difficult though and you may need the help of a Rochester motorcycle accident lawyer.
+Navigating the claims process can be difficult though and you may need the help of a Rochester, NY motorcycle accident lawyer.
 At Cellino Law, we have dedicated and experienced attorneys that have who are willing to help you get maximum compensation for your losses and injuries.
-Call our Rochester injury law firm today at (800) 555-5555.
+Call our Rochester, NY injury law firm today at (800) 555-5555.

 Table of Contents